-Complaints may also be made to the director of the Office of Civil Rights of the Department of Justice and/or the Department of Education, Washington, DC.
+Complaints also may be made to the director of the Office of Civil Rights of the Department of Justice and/or the Department of Education, Washington, D.C.

-VICE PRESIDENT FOR CAMPUS LIFE
+VICE PRESIDENT FOR CAMPUS LIFE/DEAN OF STUDENTS

-101 Hogg Hall, (610) 330-5082 studentlife.lafayette.edu/staff/
+203 Feather House, (610) 330-5082 studentlife.lafayette.edu/staff/

-The vice president for campus life provides leadership for the Division of Campus Life.
+The vice president for Campus Life/dean of students provides leadership for the Division of Campus Life.
 The Division of Campus Life advances the purpose of the College by shaping a challenging and supportive learning environment in which all students are invited to deepen their understanding of themselves and the world.
 Programs and services extend the College's academic mission beyond the classroom by providing opportunities through which students can participate in a broad range of human endeavors.
 Offices within the division foster in students a sense of social and civic responsibility, ethical conduct, and an appreciation of diversity and cultural richness.